utkusarioglu/wordpress-react-typescript/Readme.md

   this script is recommended as without your theme name properly set, you will have issues viewing your site.

-- `docker_prune.sh` removes all containers, volumes, networks associates with your development environment.
+- `docker_prune.sh` removes all containers, volumes, networks associated with your development environment.
 It will also take a sql backup before removing the db volume.
 This script takes some args: